johnpyp/edgedb/docs/cli/edgedb_migration/edgedb_migration_log.rst

 <ref_cli_edgedb_connopts>`.

 :cli:synopsis:`--from-fs`
-    Print revisions from the schema directory (no database connection required).
+    Prints revisions from the schema directory (no database connection required).
 At least one of :cli:synopsis:`--from-db` or :cli:synopsis:`--from-fs` is required for ``migration log``
     command.